10bo/covid-pass-harvester/README.md

 ## How To Run the App

-Currently, QR data can be read but not stored - here are the steps:
+1. `cd` to the `app` directory.

-1. Place a COVID status QR code into the `src/example-files/` directory.
+1. Run `npm i`.
-1. Run `npm i` in the `src/` directory.
+1. Run `npm run start`.
-1. Run `node src/index.js` in the project root.
+1. A browser window should open.
+Enable camera access.

-The output will be logged to the console.
+1. Scan a COVID pass QR code.
+The output will be displayed on the HTML document.

 ## Prerequisites